cosmos/gaia/UPGRADING.md

 ## On-chain governance proposal attains consensus

+Once a software upgrade governance proposal is submitted to the Cosmos Hub, a reference is added to the [release notes](https://github.com/cosmos/gaia/releases/tag/v15.0.0).
-If and when the on-chain governance proposal for this upgrade reaches consensus the upgrade height will be used to halt the "old" chain binaries.
+If and when this proposal reaches consensus, the upgrade height will be used to halt the "old" chain binaries.
 You can check the proposal on one of the block explorers or using the `gaiad` CLI tool.
-Neither core developers nor core funding entities control the governance, and this governance proposal has passed in a _fully decentralized_ way.
+Neither core developers nor core funding entities control the governance.

 ## Upgrade date